Ecohydraulics/flusstools-docs/docs/index.rst

    alias python=python3

-PIP3 and additional libraries for geospatial analysis
+PIP3 and additional libraries for geospatial analyses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Make sure that `PyGeos <https://pygeos.readthedocs.io>`_ and `tkinter <https://hydro-informatics.github.io/hypy_gui.>`_ are available for use with `geopandas <https://geopandas.org/>`_: